rust-stuttgart/embedded-workshop/src/introduction.md

   For such targets, a stripped down version, `core`, is provided, that only contains features that don't require os support.

-TODO:
-- expand
-So, why rust?
-Well:
-1. Just because
-2. Proper dependency managment, and thanks to [embedded-hal](https://github.com/rust-embedded/embedded-hal)

 ## Rust embedded ecosystem
 The rust embedded ecosystem, as propagated by the [embedded-wg](https://github.com/rust-embedded/wg), is based on several foundational crates (we're only considering arm devices here):
 - [`cortex-m`](https://github.com/rust-embedded/cortex-m) and
   [`cortex-m-rt`](https://github.com/rust-embedded/cortex-m-rt)